The GitLab Brand Strategy team

 Vendor reference requests

-If you receive a vendor request for GitLab to act as a reference (case study, blog post or GitLab logo on their website, etc.) for the product, service, or technology that your GitLab team is using, please refer to these guidelines and check to see if the request meets the criteria.
-If it does, you can move through the approval process to notify the Brand team of your request.
+If you receive a vendor request for GitLab to act as a reference for a product, service, or technology that your GitLab team is using, please start by referring to the guidelines below.
+If the request meets our criteria, you can open an issue to kick off the approval process.

-For Public Relations requests, please reference the Corporate Communications handbook page.
+For public relations requests or support, please reference the Corporate Communications handbook page.

 Vendor reference criteria

-Please ensure that the vendor meets this criteria before proceeding with the approval process.
-If you have any questions on the below criteria or need clarification please reach out to us via the #brand Slack channel.
+Before starting the approval process, please ensure that the vendor meets this criteria.
+If you have any questions, reach out to us in the #brand Slack channel.

-- GitLab team and/or team member(s) need to have been using the product, service and/or technology for at LEAST 6 months prior to the reference request.
+- The GitLab team must have used the product, service, or technology for at least 12 months prior to the reference request.

-- The product, service, and/or technology has met or exceeded your expectations.
+- The product, service, or technology must have met or exceeded your expectations.
+We prefer that this satisfaction is documented via a recent QBR.

-- If the request involves GitLab logo/brand use, please ensure the vendor follows the below:
+- If the request involves the GitLab logo or brand use, please ensure the vendor follows these guidelines:

 Approval process